cyplo/genpass/README.md

         --passphrase           Create a passphrase of (at least) the given length instead of a password.
         --version

-OPTIONS:
+ARGS:
-        --length <length>    The length of the password to generate [default: 32]
+    <length>    The length of the password to generate [default: 32]
 ```

 ### A note on passphrases